Signs You Have Drywood Termites

 - Keep firewood, for outdoor fire pits and fireplaces, at least twenty feet away from your house.
 Raise it off the ground and protect it from water.

 - Trim trees and shrubs so that their branches do not touch the exterior of your home.

 - Remove tree stumps and keep lumber or any other type of loose timber away from the perimeter of your house.

-- Seal up cracks, crevices, and holes around the exterior of your home to prevent entry points.
+- Seal up cracks, crevices, and holes around the exterior of your home to prevent termites from gaining access to entry points.

 - Repaint cracked, peeling, or blistering surfaces where raw timber is exposed.

 Even the most strident of preventative measures can’t always protect you from Drywood termites.
 However, there are effective measures you can take to eradicate them and prevent further damage to your property.

 That’s where YardDoc comes in.
 We have great customer reviews and provide services within a large service area.
 Browse fun termite facts to learn more about this pest.

 How To Get Rid Of Drywood Termites